Drive (R.E.M. song): Inspirations

-The title itself is derived from Stipe and R.E.M.'s support for what would eventually become the "Motor Voter Bill" and the lyric "Hey, kids, rock 'n' roll" is an homage to the song "Stop It" by fellow Athens, Georgia group Pylon; Stipe has also said the song is an "obvious homage to 'Rock On' by David Essex," which features a similar line.
+The title itself is derived from Stipe and R.E.M.'s support for what would eventually become the "Motor Voter Bill" and the lyric "Hey, kids, rock 'n' roll" is an homage to the song "Stop It" by fellow Athens, Georgia, group Pylon; Stipe has also said the song is an "obvious homage to 'Rock On' by David Essex," which features a similar line.

 "The arrangement of 'Drive' was, in part, inspired by Queen," reported Scott Litt.
 "Pete and Mike are big Queen fans.
 Queen records, for all their bombast, sounded like each player had a personality."

 Mike Mills has said "'Drive' is just telling kids to take charge of their own lives.
 [Pause.]
 Among other things."
 To Peter Buck: "It's a subtle, political thing.
 Michael specifically mentions the term 'bush-whacked'.
 But if you want to take it like 'Stand', that's cool, too.
 You like to think that you can appreciate these songs on any level you want to.
 I have a lot of records I listen to when I'm just doing the dishes.
 Like Ride records.
 I really like Ride a lot.
 And I have no idea what the songs are about.
 And I really don't care.
 I don't even worry about it.
 Lyrics are the last thing I listen to, unless someone is hitting me over the head with it."

 Critical reception

 David Stubbs from Melody Maker named "Drive" Single of the Week, writing, "'Drive' grows inside you.
-It's remarkably sombre for an opening salva, the mood captured exactly by Stipe's photo on the cover sleeve — a lonely truck underneath a vast, brooding sky.
+It's remarkably sombre for an opening salvo, the mood captured exactly by Stipe's photo on the cover sleeve — a lonely truck underneath a vast, brooding sky.
 Stipe's voice is treated here, shadowed by an echo effect which adds to the feeling of being lost on the road to nowhere."
 Parry Gettelman from Orlando Sentinel complimented it as the "best cut" on Automatic for the People, adding, "The eerie, sarcastic lyrics ("Maybe you rocked around the clock - tick ... tock ... tick ... tock") and a simple acoustic guitar riff that gradually rises into symphonic accompaniment give the song the intriguing menace of early Pink Floyd."

 Music video

-The song's accompanying music video, directed by Peter Care, was shot over two nights in late August 1992 at Sepulveda Dam in the Sherman Oaks area of Los Angeles.
+The music video for "Drive", directed by English director Peter Care, was shot over two nights in late August 1992 at Sepulveda Dam in the Sherman Oaks area of Los Angeles.
 "I remember Oliver Stone came," Michael Stipe said in 2001.
 "I was trying to get a film produced with him at the time.
 And River Phoenix came – we were friends.
 And Oliver had been drinking and they got into a fight in my trailer.
 It was fun to watch.
 And it kind of fuelled the energy that this video, from beginning to end, kind of carries through it."

 Actor Adam Scott appeared as an extra in the video.